 If you think there’s been an error on your credit card statement, send your credit card company a billing error notice that disputes the charge.

-Under normal circumstances, your credit card company has 30 days to confirm receipt of your notice as well as two complete billing cycles – but no more than 90 days – to investigate and respond to you.
+Your credit card company has 30 days to confirm receipt of your notice as well as two complete billing cycles – but no more than 90 days – to investigate and respond to you.

-No matter how long the billing error investigation takes, the credit card company can’t do any of the following while the billing error is being investigated:
+The credit card company can’t do any of the following while the billing error is being investigated:

 - Ask you to pay the amount in dispute